-(I wrote this essay several years ago but think it worth reposting.
-It has been very slightly modified for grammar and to reflect the passing of my cousin Sarah Jane.)
+(I wrote this essay several years ago but think it worth reposting.)

 From my grandmother and my cousin Sarah Jane (memory eternal) I gleaned the story of my great-uncle Francis Guy (known as Guy in the family).
 He was one of the older children (14 in all) of my great-grandparents who lived in Endicott New York at the turn of the last century.
 My great-grandfather was by all accounts a good man, hard working and God fearing as they used to say in those days.
 But he also had a reputation for being stubborn with a "my way or the highway" mentality.

 By contrast my uncle Guy was a shy youth in his middle teens who had been born with some minor disfigurement on his face to which no one really paid any notice other than him.
 But he was very self conscious about it.
 In 1914 my great grandfather wanted him to get a job at the local shoe manufacturing plant run by the Endicott Johnson company, then the biggest by far employer in my home town.
 Guy was perfectly OK with this.
 But he asked if he could set aside a small amount of his earnings to save for an operation which he felt would remove the offending birth mark.
 My great-grandfather said no. He was a man who believed that if you were born that way, it’s what God intended and that’s the end of it.

 Well he was also not very diplomatic about it and there was an argument, a real barn burner by all accounts.
 When it was over an ultimatum was given to the boy; do as you’re told or get out and make your own way in the world.
 In the heat of anger and hurt Guy left home.